ianstormtaylor/slate/docs/concepts/09-rendering.md

 }, [])
 ```

 Notice though how we've handled it slightly differently than `renderElement`.
-Since text formatting tends to be fairly simple, we've opted to ditch the `switch` statement and just toggle on/off a few styles instead. \(But there's nothing preventing you from using custom components if you'd like!\)
+Since text formatting tends to be fairly simple, we've opted to ditch the `switch` statement and just toggle on/off a few styles instead.
+(But there's nothing preventing you from using custom components if you'd like!)

 > 🤖 As with the Element renderer, be sure to mix in `props.attributes` and render `props.children` in your leaf renderer!
 The attributes must be added to the top-level DOM element inside the component, as they are required for Slate's DOM helper functions to work.
 And the children are the actual text content of your document which Slate manages for you automatically.

+When decorations split a single text node, the `renderLeaf` function will receive an additional `leafPosition` property.
+This object contains the `start` and `end` offsets of the leaf within the original text node, along with optional `isFirst` and `isLast` booleans.

 One disadvantage of text-level formatting is that you cannot guarantee that any given format is "contiguous"—meaning that it stays as a single leaf.
 This limitation with respect to leaves is similar to the DOM, where this is invalid: